DanielFGray/boil/README.md

 The `all` tasks can be skipped by passing the `-A` switch.

+If it exists, `~/.config/boil/post` will be executed after all tasks.

 ## More advanced configuration

 Tasks in `~/.config/boil` don't have to be just single commands, they can be multiple commands, or entire scripts.